How to write a letter to hmrc

 Provide specific details related to your query or concern.
 Clearly state the issue you are facing and any questions you have.
 If applicable, attach any relevant documentation, such as copies of tax forms, invoices, or receipts, that support your case or clarify the matter.

-See also How to play bingo lingo
+See also How to tank a cellar yourself

 Furthermore, mention any actions that you have taken to resolve the issue, such as corresponding with specific HMRC departments or contacting relevant authorities.
 This will help HMRC in understanding the steps you have already taken.